 Scott Redding, a household name in the motorcycle racing scene for the past decade and after two seasons and 12 wins in WorldSBK with Ducati, remains with BMW in 2023.

-Now aged 26, Redding was just 15 when he first stepped into the MotoGP™ paddock to compete in the 2008 125cc World Championship.
-Scoring the fastest lap of his debut race, it took him just eight to win for the first time, as he conquered Donington Park to become the youngest race-winner in Grand Prix history – a record which he held for over a decade.
+Now aged 29, Redding was just 15 when he first stepped into the MotoGP™ paddock to compete in the 2008 125cc World Championship.
+Scoring the fastest lap of his debut race, it took him just eight races to win for the first time, as he conquered Donington Park to become the youngest race-winner in Grand Prix history – a record which he held for over a decade.
 That year, Redding finished as Rookie of the Year, ahead of one Marc Marquez.

 In 2010, Redding stepped up to Moto2™, taking two podiums in his first year.
 A switch from Suter to Kalex machinery in 2012 would be key to his development, as he instantly became a championship contender, just losing out on the title in 2013 after an injury-blighted end of season.

 The Englishman then moved up to the premier class in 2014, a series he would settle in for a full five seasons.
 Two third-place finishes would be his best results.
-After a tough final year onboard an Aprilia, Redding moved back home to the British Superbike Championship, accepting the challenge of taking the new Ducati V4 R to the top of the national series.
+After a tough final year onboard an Aprilia, Redding moved back home to the British Superbike series, accepting the challenge of taking the new Ducati V4 R to the top of the national series.
 He achieved this in his first year, earning him the switch up to the World Superbike Championship for 2020 in the factory Ducati squad.